SpaceODY/kOS-ShuttleEntrySim/README.md

 Yaw RCS should be left on until 30km and below mach 5, at which point the Shuttle should have pitched down below 20° and the rudder gains enough authority.

 ## Approach

+### SpaceODY - When the re entry guidance is no longer needed, I close the script and turn on Atmospheric Autopilot.
+Again, that is just what I do.
+You can do what giuliodondi says also.

 There is a button to switch to Approach guidance, you must disengage Guidance and SAS prior to switching.